morosystems/mocha-redux-integration/doc/MockStore.md

 (the interface is fluent).

 ### `select(selector, ...params)`
 Uses selector to retrieve value from state and returns it.
-Additional selector params can be specified.
+Additional selector arguments can be specified.